RocketChat/docs-old/guides/administration/admin-panel/integrations/django-rocketchat-auth-1.2.md

     ```
     pip install django-rocketchat-auth
     ```
-2. Add “rocketchat\_auth” to your INSTALLED\_APPS setting like this:
+2. Add ÃÂ¢ÃÂÃÂrocketchat\_authÃÂ¢ÃÂÃÂ to your INSTALLED\_APPS setting like this:

     ```
     INSTALLED_APPS = (